New Lanark World Heritage Site

 Cadzow Castle - 11.4 miles (Castle)

-Nearest Accommodation to New Lanark World Heritage Site:
+Nearest Holiday Cottages to New Lanark World Heritage Site:

 Nearby accommodation is calculated 'as the crow flies' from New Lanark World Heritage Site.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.